Potty Training Boys in only 3 Days – Tips, Tales and Takes

 A recipe for potty training

-Well a week has gone by since I first put this idea out there that I was going to take Harry on a three-day journey away from diapers.
+Well, a week has gone by since I first put this idea out there that I was going to take Harry on a three-day journey away from diapers.
 Where has the time gone?
 Also, there is less than two weeks left to prepare.

 So this weekend is a big one for getting the running around done and the list of stuff I need taken care of.

 • Lots of wipes.
-We have those but it can’t hurt to get more.
+We have those, but it can’t hurt to get more.

 • Lots and lots of drink.
 Apple juice, fruit juice, juice boxes and alcohol for Dad at the end of each day.
-Gotta keep that kid full of liquid so he can be always ready to pee.
-I hear milk is not ideal but a little chocolate milk as a treat should do the trick.
+Gotta keep that kid full of liquid so he can always be ready to pee.
+I hear milk is not ideal, but a little chocolate milk as a treat should do the trick.

 • Snacks.
 Duh.
 We all need snacks.
 I think Bulk Barn would be a good idea.
 Just have bags and bags of assorted candy and snacks.
 See what really grabs his eye and make that the ultimate prize.